haltu/muuri/README.md

 **Listener parameters**

 * **items** &nbsp;&mdash;&nbsp; *array*
   * An array of `Muuri.Item` instances that were succesfully hidden without interruptions.
-If an item is already hidden when the `muuri.show()` method is called it is cosidered as successfully hidden.
+If an item is already hidden when the `muuri.hide()` method is called it is considered as successfully hidden.

 **Examples**